 Types of Lung Cancer

 Social Security oftentimes is associated as a welfare program.
 But it doesn’t always have to be viewed that way.
-For those individuals diagnosed with a terminal condition it can literally be the difference of extending their life for a few months.
+For those individuals diagnosed with a terminal condition, it can literally be the difference of extending their life for a few months.
 The Social Security disability program is meant to help people who are struggling with a disabling condition.
 It is supposed to relieve some financial and medical stress, so you can focus on your medical treatment.
-If you know someone who has been diagnosed with late stage cancer, they should definitely consider applying for SSD benefits.
+If you know someone who has been diagnosed with late-stage cancer, they should definitely consider applying for SSD benefits.
 Getting approved for disability benefits is not going to “cure,” you but it certainly can ease the financial struggle a bit.
-Because these cases are time sensitive I whole heartedly recommend finding a knowledgeable attorney to help you with your claim.
-This could mean the difference of having your claim approved in a month or it taking 2 years if you try to do this yourself.
+Because these cases are time-sensitive I wholeheartedly recommend finding a knowledgeable attorney to help you with your claim.
+This could mean the difference between having your claim approved in a month or it taking 2 years if you try to do this yourself.